CGJennings/se3docs/docs/um-gc-export.md

 Most game components can be exported as images using the **File/Export** menu item.
 You can then choose how the images will be packaged and choose how you will use the images to let Strange Eons choose the best format options for you.

+> [Ink Saver mode](um-gc-preview.md#ink-saver) applies to all printed and exported images.
+Be sure to turn it off before exporting your final version!

 ![the image export dialog](images/export.png)

 The first step is to choose a **Destination**.
 This determines how the files are stored.
 Two destinations are built in: